Social Identity Theory

 Bias and prejudice are two prominent aspects of human social psychology that Social Identity Theory seeks to elucidate.
 According to Tajfel & Turner, these seemingly negative tendencies are consequences of our innate drive to identify with specific social groups and differentiate ourselves from others.

-In the words of Tajfel & Turner, "The mere act of individuals associating themselves with one group, while dissociating from others, is enough to trigger biased behavior."
+In the words of Tajfel & Turner, "The mere act of individuals associating themselves with one group, while dissociating from others, is enough to trigger biased behaviour."
 This bias can become particularly pronounced in situations where there are clear elite group boundaries, or where power status and social status are at play.

 For instance, members of a lower-status group may be biased against an elite group because of the perceived inequity.
 On the other hand, the elite group may harbor prejudices against the lower-status group to maintain their power and social status.